jaredbwasserman/web-games/README.md

    1. tie with 3 people alive no dead
    1. test concurrent games
 1. Ships immune for the first few seconds of dogfight
-1. Game controls and objective in lobby for each game
 1. Multicast pending games on intro page so you can click to enter rather than type game code
 1. Add game duration to scores